 9.5.3.2 Select a Device Parameter

-any device event any partitionany zone Clicking on ^{Trigger} integrated device specific partitionspecific zone + + may add a new tr 🖕 Communication channe els licking on Trigger using any device event will provide a full list of the ntegrated device's own objects to use as trigger bases.
-Once, selected one nay add a new trigger, by clicking on New.
+Clicking on Trigger using any device event will provide a full list of the integrated device's own objects to use as trigger bases.
+Once, selected one may add a new trigger, by clicking on New .